aimhubio/aim/README.md

 - experiment name, for which you are running the session
 - run hash

-Use Session methods to define:
+Use Session methods to specify:

-- list of metrics to track during the session
+- the metrics you want to track during the session
-- list of parameters for the session
+- the session parameters

 _Class_ aim.**Session**_()<sub>[source](https://github.com/aimhubio/aim/blob/main/aim/sdk/session/session.py)</sub>_